-Celeb Dog Trainer Nicole Ellis on Preparing Your Pup For Your Office Return
+Celeb Dog Trainer Nicole Ellis on Getting Your Dog Used to Your Office Return

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-The last two years were filled with new routines and more bonding time because those work from home schedules were flexible.
-But now that some of us are returning to the office, this sudden shift can be both confusing and stressful for our pets.
+The last three years were filled with new routines and more bonding time because those work from home schedules were flexible.
+But now that most of us have returned to the office, this shift can be both confusing and stressful for our pets.
 Your dogs don’t understand that your boss is requiring you to come in and really don’t get why you aren’t going to be snuggling during your lunch hour.

-Before you get too worried about all this, let’s go over a few things we can do to help set our pets up for success as you ease into your new working-life routine.
+Before you get too worried about all this, let’s go over a few things we can do to help set our pets up for success while you’re away all day.

 Establish a Routine

 First off, pets love exactly that: routine.
-Well before your back-to the-office date, start to get your pet settled on your new weekday timeline.
+Start to get your pet settled on your new weekday timeline.
 Answer these questions: What time will you be getting up in the morning?
 What time will your pets be eating their breakfast?
 How about dinner?
 When and where do the walks fit in?
 If you can make the switch to the new normal schedule while you’re still working from home, you’ll have a smoother transition.
 This way, from your dog’s point of view, most things won’t change at all when you go back to commuter life.

 Keep Things Calm